Rising Above the Noise Level of the Web

 Depth also implies the right choices.
 A list of 100 SEO tools might be huge but the reader is left alone to decide which one of those really matter.
 Again, that’s overwhelming.

-A list of five high quality free tools that haven’t been around for long and people might have overlooked until now is better.
+A list of four high quality free tools that haven’t been around for long and people might have overlooked until now is better.

 Curation is not about an even bigger onslaught of information, it’s about picking the few gems worth looking at.

 Depth can also mean succinct articles that update old lines of thought.
 Why repeat everything each time going back to the basics when you can link to them and only refer to what’s new or changed?

 Digging deeper is best for intermediate and advanced users but can also help readers new to a subject by pointing them in the right direction.

 Involvement is not the same as engagement but similar.
 When you engage your audience you obviously already have one.
 Who to engage when you haven’t an audience yet?